daichiTAAA/NFT-project/README.md

 ①After clone this repository, first of all run next command to install dependencies. npm install

-②For running this program, you need next files. auth.js file that contains
+②To run this program, you need next files. auth.js file that contains

 ```shell